Seán Maguire to miss World Cup playoffs against Denmark

 Preston North End striker Seán Maguire has been ruled out of the Republic of Ireland’s World Cup playoff games against Denmark later this month with a hamstring injury.

-Ireland manager Martin O’Neill could also lose centre back Richard Keogh from his original 34-man squad after the Derby County defender went off after just eight minutes of Saturday’s 4-2 Championship loss at home to Reading.
+Ireland manager Martin O’Neill will also have to assess the fitness of centre back Richard Keogh after the Derby County defender went off with a thigh injury after just eight minutes of Saturday’s 4-2 Championship loss at home to Reading.

 Keogh was replaced by fellow Irish international Alex Pearce at Pride Park, with Reading skipper Paul McShane setting up Liam Moore for the first of their four goals after nine minutes.